Facilitating Communication and Collaboration

 The Substation Best Practices Consortium Conference is the cornerstone of our program.
 This is where sharing and collaboration are at its best.
-The standard program starts with on-site interviews of the Member to identify practices, processes and technology that members are using to address the below topic areas.
-These interviews are used to create an agenda for the conference.
-During the conference the members will select follow-up activities or the rest of the year including the identification of three topics be included in a more Detailed Study to be part of the program report.
+During the conference the members will select follow-up activities or the rest of the year including the identification of three topics be included in a more detailed study to be part of the program report.

 - Touchless Substation/Wireless Sensors